Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 380 2G should be a bit faster than the Radeon R9 M395X overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon R9 380 2G should in theory be a bit superior to the Radeon R9 M395X overall. (explain)

-Texel RateThe Radeon R9 380 2G should be just a bit (about 17%) more effective at texture filtering than the Radeon R9 M395X. (explain)
+Texel RateThe Radeon R9 380 2G is a small bit (more or less 17%) more effective at texture filtering than the Radeon R9 M395X. (explain)

-Pixel RateThe Radeon R9 380 2G will be much (approximately 34%) more effective at anti-aliasing than the Radeon R9 M395X, and should be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe Radeon R9 380 2G is a lot (about 34%) better at anti-aliasing than the Radeon R9 M395X, and able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison